gjanco/mezmo-dd-marketplace/rapdev_servicenow/README.md

 3. Statistics collection from stats.do is enabled by default.
 See the comments of the `/etc/datadog/conf.d/rapdev_servicenow.d/conf.yaml` for all available configuration options.

-   3.1 In ServiceNow, the stats.do page can be configured to require authentication at a specific endpoint.
+   3.1 Default access to `stats.do` is enabled out of the box in ServiceNow.

+   3.2 If authentication is required to access `stats.do` in the ServiceNow account, install the [ServiceNow Monitoring - Datadog UpdateSet](https://files.rapdev.io/public/ServiceNow+Monitoring+-+Datadog+-+1.0.0.xml) following the linked [instructions](https://docs.servicenow.com/en-US/bundle/tokyo-application-development/page/build/system-update-sets/task/t_CommitAnUpdateSet.html)

-   3.2 In the `/etc/datadog/conf.d/rapdev_servicenow.d/conf.yaml`, uncomment the following parameters to require authenticated stats.do:
+   3.3 In the `/etc/datadog/conf.d/rapdev_servicenow.d/conf.yaml`, uncomment the following parameters to configure Datadog to use authenticated stats.do:
    ```yaml

     ## @param statsdo_auth - boolean - optional - default: false